awsdocs/amazon-sns-developer-guide/doc_source/sns-access-policy-use-cases.md

 }
 ```

-## Allow Any CloudWatch Alarm in an AWS Account to Publish to an Amazon SNS Topic in a Different AWS Account<a name="sns-allow-cloudwatch-alarm-to-publish-to-topic-in-another-account"></a>
+## Allow any CloudWatch alarm in an AWS account to publish to an Amazon SNS topic in a different AWS account<a name="sns-allow-cloudwatch-alarm-to-publish-to-topic-in-another-account"></a>

 In this case, any CloudWatch alarms in account `111122223333` are allowed to publish to an Amazon SNS topic in account `444455556666`\.